Posted: 02/02/20 | February 2nd, 2020

 Book Your Accommodation

 You can book your hostel with Hostelworld.
 If you want to stay elsewhere, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.
-I use them all the time.
 Some of my favorite places to stay on a budget are:

 If you’re looking for more places to stay, here for my favorite hostels in New York City!